 I will again highlight my favorites, but you may also find this Visit Hendricks County video below helpful as well:

-2. UPaint Pottery Studio, Plainfield – This paint-your-own pottery and glass-fusing art studio brings your creative side out.
-All ages and all skill levels, individuals and groups, are welcome to create art out of dinnerware, mugs, home décor, and kids’ items.
-Anything here would make an awesome Christmas gift!
-You can also book tours, workshops, and demonstrations.
+- uPaint Pottery Studio, Plainfield – This paint-your-own pottery and glass-fusing art studio brings your creative side out.
+All ages and all skill levels, individuals and groups, are welcome to create art out of dinnerware, mugs, home decor and kids’ items.
+Anything here would make an awesome Christmas gift.
+You can also book tours, workshops and demonstrations.

-4. Gallery On the Square, Danville – Located on the historic downtown square in Danville, this shop features craft items, paintings and sculptures handmade in Indiana.
+- Gallery On the Square, Danville – Located on the historic downtown square in Danville, this shop features craft items, paintings and sculptures handmade in Indiana.
 Want to try it yourself?
-The Gallery hosts Gallery Talks as well as demonstrations and workshops in jewelry-making, weaving and deco-clay.
+The Gallery hosts classes.

 Click the link above for a larger list of all that’s offered at The Shops at Perry Crossing.
 Dress for the weather as it’s an outdoor mall, but don’t let that deter you.
 You can grab a hot drink while you mosey or even buy a new coat and hat.

-1. National Brand Stores – If you want to hit all your big chain stores (Old Navy, Dick’s, JCPenney, and much more), this is the place to be!
-Click the link above to see the full list of offerings.
+1. National Brand Stores – If you want to hit all your big chain stores (Old Navy, Dick’s, JCPenney and much more), this is the place to be.

-2. Restaurants – There are plenty of places to get grub to fuel your holiday shopping, whether you want more of a fine dining atmosphere (Stone Creek Dining Company, Claddagh Irish Pub), a fun-filled atmosphere for the family (The Stacked Pickle, Hot Box Pizza) or something in between (BRU Burger Bar).
+2. Restaurants – There are plenty of places to get grub to fuel your holiday shopping, whether you want more of a fine dining atmosphere (Stone Creek Dining Company), a fun-filled atmosphere for the family (Hot Box Pizza) or something in between (Green District Salads, BRU Burger Bar).

 Park along the Square and make a day of it.
 Drift in and out of boutiques, dine at local eateries or grab coffee with your friends as you shop.